carlpwilliams/TamperMonkey-linkedin-scripts/README.md

 Have fun!

 note: if it comes across a "load more comments" link, it automatically clicks it so that you get everyone involved.
-This can be annoying!
+This can be annoying and chew up your bandwidth (I suppose)!
-To turn it off, comment out the <code>alwaysLoadMore();</code> line on line 74(ish)
+Change the setting at the top of the script!